rydurham/Sentinel/readme.md

 * __1.0__ Initial version.
 A direct port of [L4withSentry](https://github.com/rydurham/L4withSentry) into package form.

 ### Thanks
+* This package would not be possible without the excellent Sentry package from [Cartalyst](http://cartalyst.com).
+They make excellent products!
 * Many thanks to [@rossey](https://github.com/rossey) for pushing to make this happen, and for providing a great [starting point](https://github.com/wearebase/sentry-manager-laravel-package).
 * These two books helped immensely: [*Laravel: From Apprentice to Artisan*](https://leanpub.com/laravel) by Taylor Otwell, [*Implementing Laravel*](https://leanpub.com/implementinglaravel) by Chris Fidao
 * The [Laracast videos](http://laracasts.com) are awesome - check them out if you have not already.